Apple Cranberry Pie

 - 1 Tbsp whipping cream

-1 In a food processor, combine flour, almond flour, salt and brown sugar, pulse to mix.
+1 Make the pie dough: In a food processor, combine flour, almond flour, salt and brown sugar, pulse to mix.
 Add butter and pulse 6 to 8 times, until mixture resembles coarse meal, with pea size pieces of butter.
 Add water 1 Tablespoon at a time, pulsing until mixture just begins to clump together.
 If you pinch some of the crumbly dough and it holds together, it's ready, if not, add a little more ice water and pulse again.

 Remove dough from machine and place on a clean surface.
 Carefully shape into 2 discs.
 Do not over-knead the dough!
 You should still be able to see little bits of butter in the dough.
 These bits of butter are what will allow the result crust to be flaky.
 Wrap each disc in plastic wrap and refrigerate at least 1 hour.

 2 Preheat oven to 375°F with a rack in the bottom third of the oven.

 3 Make the apple filling: Whisk together the sugar, flour, and allspice or cinnamon in a large bowl.
 Add the dried sweetened cranberries and toss to coat with the sugar flour mixture.
 Add the apples and toss to coat and make sure that the cranberries are well distributed throughout the apples.
 Sprinkle with the brandy and vanilla extract.

 4 Roll out the bottom crust: Remove one crust disk from the refrigerator.
 Let sit at room temperature for 5-10 minutes.
 Sprinkle some flour on top of the disk.
 Roll out with a rolling pin on a lightly floured surface to a 12 inch circle; about 1/8 of an inch thick.